wben67/my_first_flutter_app/README.md

-# my_first_flutter_app - Testing git with github - Editing from Github
+# my_first_flutter_app - Testing git with github - Editing from Github - Testing 'pull' command

 A new Flutter project.